waynegramlich/Fab/README.md

 All of the individual parts are assembled into a final assembly which can be viewed using FreeCAD.

-With ShopFab, the machines/tooling for each different shop are specified.
+ShopFab supports the concept of multiple different shops, where the specific shop machines and tooling are specified.
 The ShopFab part design in conjunction with the ShopFab shop specification generates the various files (G-code, STL, DXF) needed to manufacture the part for the specific shop.
-Thus, one ShopFab design can be easily shared among multiple people with differing shops and still result in essentially the same physical object.
+Thus, one ShopFab design can be easily shared among multiple people with different shops and still get basically the same physical objects.